francesco-s/synthetic-email-generation-and-classification/README.md

 - **Support for multiple models**: Logistic Regression, SVM, Gradient Boosting, and Random Forest.
 - **Synthetic data generation**: If real email data is not available, the project uses a synthetic data generator (GPT-4-based).
 - **Cross-validation**: The project uses k-fold cross-validation to evaluate model performance.

+## Usage

+### Synthetic Data Generation
+The script will automatically load the provided CSV files (if available) from the `./data` directory.
+If no valid files are found, it will generate synthetic emails based on predefined prompts and save them for future use.

+### Custom Data
+To use your own data, replace the file paths in `main.py` with your custom dataset file paths.
+The data should be in CSV format with at least two columns: `email` (text content) and `label` (email category).

+### Model Training and Evaluation
+The script automatically runs k-fold cross-validation on the selected models (`Logistic Regression`, `SVM`, `Gradient Boosting`, and `Random Forest`) and displays the evaluation metrics (accuracy, precision, recall, F1-score).

 ## Project Structure